mimvoid/neocities-site/src/content/fonts/collections/comic/index.md

 {{% pangram font="Balpaq" lang="kazakh" %}}

-Balpaq is among several comic fonts by Abay Emes, a designer from Kazakhstan who founded the foundry QR Type in 2024.
+Balpaq is among several comic fonts by Abay Emes, a designer from Kazakhstan who started the foundry QR Type in 2024.
 I think it has a cute vibe!
 Abay Emes has several other [great comic fonts free for personal use and paid on Gumroad](https://abayemes.gumroad.com).